 See recipe card for quantities.

-In a casserole dish, add the cooked green beans, sautéed mushrooms and onions, cream of mushrooms soup and french fried onions, sauteed mushrooms and onions, and salt and pepper.
-Stir well.
+3. In a 9x13 casserole dish, add the cooked green beans, sautéed mushrooms and onions, cream of mushrooms soup and french fried onions.

 4. Mix altogether and place in the oven to cook for 20 minutes.
-Remove from the oven, top with cheddar cheese and cook for another 10 minutes until cheesy and golden brown.
+Remove from the oven and top with a cheddar cheese and cook for another 10 minutes until cheesy and golden brown.

 - Frozen Green Beans - when using frozen green beans, just like fresh green beans, boil the beans in the chicken broth.